The

 KBXW057

-Self-sending spam - Spammer spoofs your domain, messages have your own domain as sender
+Self-sending spam - Spammer spoofs your domain, messages show your own domain as sender

 The spammer sends a message which uses your own domain as the sender of the message, something like